 - If the candidate has teaching responsibilities, the candidate should provide their own table of student evaluation scores from the Course Instructor Opinion Survey (CIOS).
-The table should include the scores from the question: “Is the instructor an effective teacher?”
+The table should be in the Institute standard format and include the scores from the question: “Is the instructor an effective teacher?”
 Other evidence of effective teaching may be provided with the guidance of the supervisor.

 - Signed Statement of Completeness and Waiver of Access forms provided by the Unit.

 Letters of evaluation.
 Depending upon the nature of the candidate’s responsibilities, these letters may be national, regional, or local.
 There should be at least three and need not be more than five, but each should be from an evaluator outside of the unit (i.e. outside of the college, vice provost, or vice president’s unit), address the substance of the candidate’s accomplishments and be solicited either by the supervisor or Unit head with an explanation of the criteria for evaluation, as appropriate.
 At least one (1) letter of evaluation should be from an individual external to the Institute for promotion to Academic Professional or Senior Academic Professional and at least two (2) should be external to Georgia Tech for promotion to Principal Academic Professional.

 The list of individuals from whom letters are to be obtained shall be developed jointly by the candidate for promotion and the supervisor.
 The final decision regarding who is selected to provide evaluations from the list shall rest with the supervisor.
 It is appropriate to use the same letters for two (2) consecutive years of the process.